golemhq/golem/docs/source/tests.md

     pass
 ```

-A test must implement at least a **test** function that receives a data object as argument.
+A test file must implement at least one **test** function that receives a data object as argument.

+## Multiple Tests per File

+All test functions inside a test file are run in sequence.
+The data is shared between tests.
+The browser session is shared as well, unless a test explicitly closes the current open browser.

 ## Test Data